Drug information

 Phase: 2b/3

 Status: PRO 140_CD 02 has been completed.
-PRO 140_CD 02 Extension and PRO 140_CD02_OpenLabel are ongoing, but not recruiting participants.
-(In March 2022, the leronlimab HIV program was placed on partial clinical hold.)
+The status of the PRO 140_CD 02 Extension and PRO 140_CD02_OpenLabel trials are unknown.

 Location: United States and Puerto Rico

 Purpose: The purpose of the PRO 140_CD 02 study was to look at the safety and effectiveness of using leronlimab with a failing ART regimen for 1 week and then using leronlimab with an optimized ART regimen for 24 weeks.
 PRO 140_CD 02 Extension is designed to provide eligible participants with continued access to leronlimab.
-PRO 140_CD02_OpenLabel is a single-arm open-label trial.7,13–15
+PRO 140_CD02_OpenLabel is a single-arm open-label trial.14–16

-Selected Study Results: Results from the CD 02 trial presented at ASM Microbe 2019 showed that 64% of participants who received a single subcutaneous dose of leronlimab had a significant reduction in viral load levels from baseline after 1 week, as compared to 23% of participants who received placebo.16
+Selected Study Results: Results from the CD 02 trial presented at ASM Microbe 2019 showed that 64% of participants who received a single subcutaneous dose of leronlimab had a significant reduction in viral load levels from baseline after 1 week, as compared to 23% of participants who received placebo.17

 Study Names: PRO 140_CD03; NCT02859961 and (2) PRO 140_CD03 Extension; NCT05271370